ZayaanZone/StepFramework/README.rst

 ------------

-`Step Framework <https://github.com/SanaurAsif/Step>`_ |r| is a generic open source automation framework for run tests as steps.
+`Step Framework <https://github.com/SanaurAsif/Step>`_ |r| is a generic open source automation framework to run tests as steps.
 It has simple plain text syntax and it can be extended easily with generic and custom libraries.

 Step Framework is operating system and application independent.
 It is